 In 2014, Tiffany graduated Magna Cum Laude with Honors from the University of Washington with a B.S. in Speech and Hearing Sciences.
 While pursuing her degree, she did research on the role of brain lateralization in dyslexia.
-During this time, she also worked as a peer mentor at Bellevue College in the Autism Spectrum Navigator’s program, as a mentor for private families on the Eastside, and as a caretaker for 2 ASD children.
+During this time, she also worked as a peer mentor at Bellevue College in the Autism Spectrum Navigator program (now known as Neurodiversity Navigators) as a mentor for private families on the Eastside, and as a caretaker for 2 Autistic children.

 In 2018, she earned her Master of Science with Distinction from California State University, Northridge (CSUN) in Communication Disorders and was awarded the Karen Jones Green Award for Clinical Excellence.
 During this program, she was able to continue working at ILABS and Aspiring Youth while also taking on clinical practicum experiences with diverse populations.
 She continued her mentoring and caretaking responsibilities and started to build the I-F Club as a way to merge all of her personal and professional interests.